-- All wood has the same Btu potential per pound.
-Hardwoods are more dense in that they have less airspace in between the wood cells than softwoods, therefore, there is more energy produced when burning a piece of hardwood as opposed to a piece of softwood.
+There are several types of hardwoods that are good to burn in your fireplace or wood-burning stove.
+Hardwoods are denser, meaning they have less airspace in between the wood cells than softwoods.
+Therefore, there is more energy produced when burning a piece of hardwood as opposed to a piece of softwood.

-- Logs such as Duraflame and other “manufactured” logs found at supermarkets can be burned in a fireplace.
-The logs are usually made from compressed sawdust, copper sulfate and paraffin wax.
-Although they burn cleaner, some fireplace users dislike the odor that the wax creates.
+Logs such as Duraflame and other “manufactured” logs found at supermarkets can be burned in a fireplace.
+The logs are usually made from compressed sawdust, copper sulfate, and paraffin wax.
+While manufactured logs burn cleaner, some fireplace users dislike the odor that the wax creates.

-- Never burn more than one of these manufactured logs at a time in a fireplace.
+- Never burn more than one manufactured log at a time in a fireplace.